-Hold a Household Election
+Hold an At-Home Election

-You can also have everyone vote on one thing and “cast” their vote into a little box.
+You can also have everyone vote on one thing and "cast" their vote into a little box.
 Take an empty tissue box and let the kiddos decorate it, or convert a shoebox into the ballot box.
-The ballot box helps emphasize the anonmyity of the voting process.
+The ballot box helps emphasize the anonymity of the voting process.
 Mom or Dad can read the votes out loud while one of the kiddos keeps a simple count.

 Make a Voting Booth

 Make a polling place at home!
 For a simple one, just pick a corner and string up a wire, hand a curtain over.
 If you happen to have a big ol’ cardboard box around, you can convert that into a little booth.
-A 3-fold cardboard or box on its side will do, too.
+A three-fold cardboard or box on its side will do, too.
 Kiddos can decorate the inside with markers.
 Let them take turns stepping inside the booth to vote.